alexfriesen/assetbase/README.md

 ## Installation

+### Meteor

+To run Assetbase you need to install Meteor first: [Meteor Quick Start](https://github.com/meteor/meteor#quick-start).

 ### Settings.json

 Assetbase currently only supports Amazons S3 Service.
-To run Assetbase you need to provide the S3/AWS Informations in the settings.json.
+To run Assetbase you need to provide the S3/AWS Keys to the 'settings.json' in your application root folder.

 settings.json
 ````json